jobrapido/php-webmaster-tools-downloads/README.md

-OVERVIEW
+Overview
 ========

-PURPOSE
+Purpose
 ----------------------
 The purpose for this fork is download-and-store data from Google Webmaster Tools with **daily granularity**: the original project **gwtdata.php** is great, but we solved some issues

-CHANGES / IMPROVEMENTS
+Changes / Improvements
 ----------------------
 * two more metrics have been added (TOTAL_PAGES, TOTAL_QUERIES).
 Those metrics should be the same although they have different URLs for retrieve.
 * managing retry of downloads in case of errors, using a SQLite database to track download status